 Your naturalist guide leads small ecotours out of Port Angeles, Washington to outstanding hiking and wildlife viewing destinations in and around Olympic National Park.

 The ‘Blue Hole’ phenomenon of the North Olympic Peninsula allows us to fly our hot air balloon over the Olympic Peninsula where visitors have an eagle eye perspective of the Olympic Mountains, beautiful Victoria BC located on Vancouver Island, Mt.
 Baker, the Cascade Range including Mt Rainier, the islands of the Salish Sea, the communities of Port Angeles and Sequim, and the Pacific Ocean.
 Hot air balloon flights include Olympic Peninsula Sightseeing, Events, Engagements, Weddings, Anniversaries, and other special occasions.
-Weather permitting, the balloon flights depart from the Sequim airport.
+Weather permitting, the balloon flights depart from the Sequim Valley Airport.